yasirkula/UnityBezierSolution/README.md

 ![particles-follow-bezier](Images/7.png)

 Moves particles of a Particle System in the direction of a spline.
+It is recommended to set the **Simulation Space** of the Particle System to **World** for increased performance.
+This component affects particles in one of two ways:

-Particles reach the end of the spline at the end of their lifetime.
-Note that the properties of Particle System like speed, Noise and Shape still affect the movement of particles.
-If you want the particles to strictly stick with the spline, set the particles' speed to 0.
+**Strict**: particles will strictly follow the spline.
+They will always be aligned to the spline and will reach the end of the spline at the end of their lifetime.
+This mode performs slightly better than Relaxed mode
+**Relaxed**: properties of the particle system like speed, Noise and Shape will affect the movement of the particles.
+Particles in this mode will usually look more interesting.
+If you want the particles to stick with the spline, though, set their speed to 0

+Note that if the **Resimulate** tick of the Particle System is selected, particles may move in a chaotic way for a short time while changing the properties of the particle system from the Inspector.